 Banks

-Banking organizations that join the open banking initiative open up APIs to a range of service providers and, in return, gain access to other APIs in the banking industry, expanding their digital capabilities.
-After the implementation of open banking, banks can cooperate, providing customers with a service for viewing account data not only in the current bank but also in partner APIs.
+Banking organizations that join the open banking initiative open up APIs to a range of financial service providers and, in return, gain access to third party APIs in the banking industry, expanding their digital capabilities.
+After the implementation of open banking, banks can cooperate, providing customers with a service for viewing account data not only in the current bank but also in partner internal APIs.

 In general, open banking is the way to the technological progress of services, which in the modern world allows for active development.
 The concept was conceived as a tool for the interaction of banks — not in one country but around the world, as well as a tool for integrating new technologies in the Fintech industry.
 This idea was implemented, so now the project continues to develop actively.